 Tell us about your travel companions.

-Most pet friendly hotels, rental properties and campgrounds focus their attention on accommodating small dogs.
-It’s so interesting to learn that only 27% of pet travelers have small dogs.
-It definitely highlights a need for lodging options for everyone else!
-The most popular travel companion, at 35%, is a big dog (40-80 pounds), and nearly twice as many people (11%) travel with really big dogs (more than 80 pounds) as travel with cats (6%).
+Most pet friendly hotels, rental properties, and campgrounds focus their efforts on accommodating small dogs, so it’s interesting to learn that only 22% of pet travelers have small dogs!
+It definitely highlights an opportunity for businesses appealing to everyone else!
+The most popular travel companion, at 42%, is a big dog (40-80 pounds), and nearly as many people (14%) travel with really big dogs (more than 80 pounds) as travel with medium sized dogs (20 – 40 pounds) (19%).
+The number of traveling cats is down this year from 6% to 2%, which ties the number of other pets, (including birds, reptiles, and small mammals), also at 2%.

 Do you use a secured carrier or harness to restrain your pets in the vehicle?